aspnetzero/documents/docs/en/Overview-Core.md

 "WebSiteRootAddress": "http://{TENANCY_NAME}.mydomain.com/"
 ```

+By default, if a user uses a non-existing tenancy name in the URL, it will be assumed as Host.
+If you want to change this behavior, you can configure;

+* ```PreventNotExistingTenantSubdomains``` to `true` in {YourProjectName}Consts.cs in the Core.Shared project for the MVC application.

 Thus, ASP.NET Zero can automatically detect current tenant from URLs.
 If you configure it as above, you should also redirect all subdomains to your application.
 To do that;

 1. You should configure DNS to redirect all subdomains to a static IP address.
 To declare 'all subdomains', you can use a wildcard e.g.